China's island airstrips to heighten South China Sea underwater rivalry

 Asked if Washington was concerned the airstrips would enhance China's anti-submarine capabilities, a Pentagon spokesman, Commander Bill Urban, said the United States was monitoring events in the South China Sea.

-In a speech on Wednesday, U.S. Defense Secretary Ash Carter said the United States would "fly, sail, and operate wherever international law allows".
+In a speech on Wednesday, U.S. Defence Secretary Ash Carter said the United States would "fly, sail, and operate wherever international law allows".

 "Turning an underwater rock into an airfield simply does not afford the rights of sovereignty or permit restrictions on international air or maritime transit," Carter told a U.S. Air Force conference.